“You have Covid pneumonia,” were the emergency Doctor’s direct words. “Your oxygen is a bit low. If it drops further, you need to come back.”

 When you tell the Doctor and nurses you can’t sleep, or anything else that you feel wrong with you, your body burning up, etc., they have only one answer: “It’s Covid.
 And it’s doing that to your body.”
 I would affirm that I’m doing my lung exercises and walking around.
 “Good,” the Doctor and nurses would say.
 I wanted to show them I was doing my best to get better.

 I got to say, the tone and some of the behaviours of the Doctor and nurses and how they addressed me was disheartening.
 Where’s the love?
 The Doctor would speak to me in a straight-forward, direct tone that didn’t invite any feelings of relating.
 It was monotone, loud and felt like I was being talked down to.
 I’m good with the info and I’m not going to make a huge stink about it so much — I really didn’t have a choice to, — but you notice these things.
 I don’t think I would want to talk to patients like that.
 A smile would have helped.
 I did meet some very nice nurses, albeit, they were in the minority, and those best of the bunch were right when I arrived (except for Dimitri at the end too).
 Things quickly changed when that bunch left for future rotations.
 “They forget we’re in the care business.
 Some are here just for a paycheck,” said one nurse when I complained about what I saw.
-The classic was when you beeped at nights for a warm sheet, they’d just crack open the door and place the sheets on the counter adjacent the door.
+The classic was when you beeped at night for a warm sheet, they’d just crack open the door and place the sheets on the counter adjacent to the door.
 It was up to you to get it despite the situation you were in.
 I had one nurse who told me to get up every morning.
 “You can’t be lying in bed all day.
 The body is designed to move,” she said matter-of-factly.
 I had her for three days.
 She never smiled and made several sharp comments.
 She even got into a bit of a scuffle the last night she was here with some other nurses that I overheard during a planning session.
 Nurse from hell?
 I don’t know but I was sure glad I never saw her again after that third day.
 She meant well but had zero people skills.
 I missed that first nurse who I met the first two nights I was there, very mother-like, she tucked me in and I thought that would be the way it was.
 I was wrong.
 I’m not trying to bash the medical team, but it’s hard to hide what I received thereafter.

 Some of the stories I was told were pretty scary.
-“People say goodbye on their iPads,” more then one nurse told me, including Dimitri — He was my last and favourite nurse.
+“People say goodbye on their iPads,” more than one nurse told me, including Dimitri — He was my last and favourite nurse.
 He told me I would get better. — “Yeah?”
 I was surprised each and every time.
 It was grim.

 Anyway, a good number of days passed and one day, the Doctor told me I had to get a CT scan of my chest because apparently Covid causes blood clots, and they just wanted to make sure nothing was going on there.
 Almost two days passed before I was informed they would take me down.
 It was after 8 PM.
 I was wired but getting tired.
 And the temperature in the room was dropping, soon it would be freezing cold.

 They finally brought a transport bed by my door.
 And this is where I felt so bad for elderly patients.
 At this point though, I wasn’t surprised.
 They just expect you to hop on!
 It ain’t that simple.
 I saw a lot of do-it-yourself actions you’d have to take despite your health limitations.
 God help those poor elderly vulnerable souls.
 It’s so easy to fall and slip.
 For the elderly, old age is a curse in a place like this, and for the rest of us, the bad health holds you back from doing the most simplest things.
 But the show seems to want to go on in this place.
 If there was any consolation, I had a nice volunteer take me down for my scan who listened to me along the way.
 I was glum.
 “You know you can refuse a nurse if you want to right?” she said.
 “Really?”
 I said.
 “Does that actually happen?
-It’s more trouble then it’s worth.”
+It’s more trouble than it’s worth.”
 She replied, “No, no. You are a patient and you deserve good customer service.”
 She was adamant.

 As she wheeled me down, I was resting flat on the bed.
 Things around me were moving fast.
-In reality, it probably wasn’t as fast but when you’re system is in shock, reality feels altered.
+In reality, it probably wasn’t as fast but when your system is in shock, reality feels altered.
 As we approached the lab, I did feel concerned.
 “Is there a lot of radiation?”
 I had asked the Doctor.
 “Well, not as much as before.
 But it’s something we just have to do…”

 And then I saw something very familiar.
 It’s something I wouldn’t have paid much attention to before, or that would elicit the feelings I now had.
 In fact, I would have thought that it looked kind of ghetto to walk around like that.
 I wouldn’t certainly do it on the regular.
 And I would have shunned it in a way.
 But that was the irony…